What happens to your airline status when you (or your partner) have a baby?

 This is certainly an improvement on the British Airways approach.

 If you have Virgin Gold status, there is an additional reason for requesting a status extension if you take maternity leave.
-Virgin offers Lifetime Gold status to its most loyal flyers – the details are here.
+Virgin Atlantic offers Lifetime Gold status to its most loyal flyers – the details are here.
 Lifetime Gold with Virgin Atlantic requires 10 consecutive years of Gold status, so missing a year due to having a child could have long-term consequences.

 I thought that Lufthansa also had a similar policy, although I have been unable to track down any details – perhaps I am mistaken or perhaps they stopped it.